-\begin{remark} It should be a relatively easy task to improve or even remove some assumptions such as $\delta(\bfd)^2/\norm{\bfd}_1\ge (1+c)\log n/n$ for some fixed $c>0$ in part (a), by directly analysing $\G(n, (1+o(1))f_c(P(\bfd)))$.
-We did not attempt it as the main objective of this paper is to prove the embedding theorems. \end{remark}
+\begin{remark} It should be \jt{possible} to improve or even remove some assumptions such as $\delta(\bfd)^2/\norm{\bfd}_1\ge (1+c)\log n/n$ for some fixed $c>0$ in part (a), by directly analysing $\G(n, (1+o(1))f(P(\bfd)))$. \jt{For instance, the sharp threshold of Hamiltonicity was studied for the stochastic block model~\cite{anastos2021hamiltonicity}.} We did not attempt it as the main objective of this paper is to prove the embedding theorems. \end{remark}